realthunder/asm3-wiki/Core-Changes.md

 the objects in the external document first, and then use a single object with `PropertyXLink` to link them.

+## `PropertyPersistentObject`

+A new property is introduced to allow Python code to add any FreeCAD core objects that are derived from `Base::Persistence` as a property.
+This allows one to use the composite pattern, in other word, to implement an object using one or more existing objects.

+This property accepts a string of the type name with its `setValue()`, and will create the object of the given type.
+And the object can be retrieved by its `getValue()`

+One use case is the `ChildViewProvider` property of `Gui::ViewProviderLink`, which are intended to hold any object derived from `Gui::ViewProviderDocumentObject`. `ViewProviderLink` is designed to be able to work with any object with `LinkBaseExtension`.
+It does not provide any actual visual representation, but instead, relies on the linked object's view provider to provide them.
+However, there may be cases where it makes sense for `ViewProviderLink` to provide the visual for its attached object directly.
+With `ChildViewProvider`, user code can now attach a secondary child view provider, which may not be reside in the core.

+A concrete use case is the `AsmPartGroup` container used by `Assembly3`.
+This container is of type `Part::FeaturePython`, but it normally does not hold any `Shape` of its own, instead, it uses `ViewProviderLinkPython` to borrow its contained part object's visual.
+The assembly can later on be _frozen_, such that any changes of its children parts has no effect on the assembly.
+In order to achieve this, the part group's `Shape` now holds a compound of the containing part shapes before _freezing_.
+And a child view provider of type `PartGui::ViewProviderPart` is created to provide the visuals.

 ## `Application`